Garden Mulches

 What time of year or season you do you're mulching in will be dependent on what you are trying to achieve.

-Winter garden mulches can provide a temperature protection for your plants roots and help prevent the soil from freezing so deeply.
+Winter mulches can provide a temperature protection for your plants roots and help prevent the soil from freezing so deeply.
 Apply after the first frosts appear and before the temperatures really begin to drop.
 If you apply the mulch too early you may encourage rodents looking for a warm place.

 In summer mulch can help retain moisture in drier weather and prevent weeds from coming up so fast.